-This bit forces the oscillator ON in all modes, even when unused by the system.
-In Standby Sleep mode this can be used to ensure immediate wake-up and not waiting for the oscillator start-up time.
+This bit force the oscillator on in all modes, even when unused by the system.
+In standby sleep mode this can be used to ensure immediate wake-up and not waiting for oscillator start-up time.

 When not requested by peripherals, no oscillator output is provided.